Year One Learning Zone

 For the teaching of phonics, we follow the Letters and Sounds document (link above including word/sound banks).
 Year One focuses on phase 5 of the document.
 This is 30 week journey and throughout there is constant revision of the earlier phases, particularly phase 3 and 4 within this phase.

 ‘Phonics Play’ is a great website which has games which relate to the phases.
-You can access this site for free during this difficult time to help with the phases suggested or for any other practise.

 With all of these key Year One objectives in mind, please can I point you in the direction of the Pobble 365 website.
 This site shares an amazing new picture every day!
 On here it gives story starter suggestions, gives you the chance to fix ‘poorly’ sentences and make them more exciting, choose the correct punctuation and other many fun ideas.
 This will give your children to write to their ability in applying all of the above key skills.
 Year One is about repeating these opportunities so that children can gain confidence as writers and get the chance to embed these skills when they further develop their writing as they continue to learn.